-Our Fresh March incentive program provides a dollar-for-dollar match on all federal benefits spent at market, helping shoppers take home more fresh and nutritious produce and local foods.
-By incentivizing the spending of nutrition benefits at farmers markets, Fresh Match increases revenue for regional farmers and producers, and by extension strengthens the local food economy.
-Learn more.
+Our Fresh Match incentive program provides a dollar-for-dollar match on all federal benefits spent at market, helping shoppers take home more fresh and nutritious produce and local foods.

-Our food access work is funded by federal grants, private foundations, and individual donations.
-Support our work.
+Our food access work is funded by federal grants, private foundations, and individual donations, including: